openvswitch/ovs/FAQ.rst

     greater than 65535 (the maximum priority that can be set with OpenFlow).

-    The DESIGN file at the top level of the Open vSwitch source distribution describes the in-band model in detail.
+    The ``Documentation/topics/design`` doc describes the in-band model in detail.

     If your controllers are not actually in-band (e.g. they are on localhost via 127.0.0.1, or on a separate network), then you should